The Pickwick Club

 The Pickwick Club is a private gentlemen's club in New Orleans, Louisiana.
 Founded in 1857, The Pickwick Club and the Mistick Krewe were originally one group comprising two organizations.
 After The Boston Club, The Pickwick Club is the second oldest remaining in the city.

+The club is governed under laws for 501(c)(7) Social and Recreation Clubs; in 2025 it claimed $1,270,445 in revenue and $3,326,836 in assets.

 History

-On February 8, 1857, a group of men, some former Orleans Club members, who resided in the Anglo-American neighborhoods of New Orleans, met in the Club Room of the Gem Saloon-a former residence of William Parker of Natchez, located at Old No 17 Royal Street (127 Royal Street).
+On February 8, 1857, a group of men who resided in the Anglo-American neighborhoods of New Orleans met in the Club Room of the Gem Saloon — a former residence of William Parker of Natchez — located at Old No. 17 Royal Street (127 Royal Street).
+Some of the group were former Orleans Club members.
 The idea was initially conceived at Pope's pharmacy on the corner of Jackson and Prytania.
 Six gentlemen (most originally from Mobile, Alabama) sent out an invitation to a select group of friends to meet at the Gem Saloon, where the first formal New Orleans carnival organization the Mistick Krewe of Comus was organized, and in June following within its ranks The Pickwick Club for the purpose of covering the mysteries and membership of the Mistick Krewe.